 The city of Whittier, at the head of Passage Canal, is the gateway to Prince William Sound.
 The highest concentration of tidewater glaciers in the world is in Prince William Sound.
 The population of Whittier is approximately 218.
 This small seaside village is home to an array of wildlife such as Bald Eagles, Great Gray Owls, Peregrine Falcons and so much more.

 The area of Whittier has served for centuries as a passageway between the Prince William Sound and Turnagain Arm.
 The Alaska Engineering Expedition envisioned a rail line out to this largely unsettled area back in 1914, but it was the U.S. Army that made Whittier where and what it is today.
 Whittier’s development can be deciphered in buildings still in use today.

 Juneau is the capital of Alaska.
 It stands on one of the largest wilderness areas in the United States.
 Juneau’s attractions include:

 Ketchikan’s museums collect, preserve, interpret and creatively share the history and culture of the region.
-Local museums include:
+Local highlights include: